marunpeng93/tas/Readme.md

 ## <a name="why">Why is Tas faster than Promise?</a>

 Tas does not use setTimeout or similar methods recommended by the Promise standard.
-With no delay, Tas is faster than Promise and promise libraries.
+With no delay, Tas is faster than Promise and promise libraries such as bluebird, Q, etc.

 **References:**